larryhastings/big/README.md

 * Paragraphs of text representing embedded "code" don't get word-wrapped.
   Instead, their formatting is preserved.
-* Multiple strings can be merged together into columns.
+* Multiple texts can be merged together into multiple columns.

 #### Split text array